diosvo/log-system-from-scratch/apache-druid/docs/5-metrics/5.2-basics/introduction.md

+### METRICS BASICS

-As you move on to operate Druid clusters in production, Druid metrics help you maintain and improve Druid's performance.
+As you move on to operate Druid clusters in production, Druid metrics help you **maintain and improve Druid's performance**.

 In this learning module you will: